Yash-patell/Deep-fake_Detection/README.md

 <br>

 # This code is deployed on streamlit
-## This code is only used for deployment purpose on streamlit
+## This code is only used for deployment purposes on streamlit to view the full repository refer to : https://github.com/Yash-patell/Deep-Vision